-- Clearly define in what situation will the customer be allowed to return an item.
+- Clearly define the situation when the customer can return an item.

-- Define the time limit that the item is valid for return or exchange.
+- Establish the time limit that the item is valid for return or exchange.

 - Clarify your policy by listing the reasons for a return request such as received wrong product, ordered the wrong product, not satisfied with it or there was a problem.

-- Provide the possible solutions to the return request such as a refund in full cash or reimburse to the credit card or store credit.
+- Provide the possible solutions to the return request such as a refund in full cash, reimburse to the credit card or store credit.

 - Other details customers need to know are, who provides return packaging, shipping labels and the cost of shipping?

 It’s a dilemma for every business because return shipping costs can be substantial.
 However, according to BigCommerce, two out of three online shoppers say they would buy more if returns were free.

 You have three options here:

 - Let the customer pay the full cost of the return shipping

 - You can pay the total amount

 Consider an upfront flat rate based on shipping cost, weight, or purchase price.
 That way your customer knows the cost of returning something before they buy, and there are no surprises.
 Free returns are not always feasible, so weigh the costs before giving it away.
 One compromise is to have the customer pay for returns under $50.

 To pick and deliver an order costs between $3.94 and $13.12 — it could cost double or triple that to be processed on the way back.